Auto resize the columns on qview's Advanced Tracking Tool

 Moderate - The columns in the Qview table are set to autoresize on default.
 If the user wishes to resize the column they must click the column header of the desired column to make it interactable.
 They can then resize it from there.

 The columns are toggle-able, click it to make it resizable or click again to make it autoresize based on content.

 It would be nice to have the Advanced Tracking Tool columns auto resize according to the length of the longest value in that column (including the column header).

-#4 Updated by Adam Goins about 1 month ago
+#4 Updated by Adam Goins over 1 year ago

 - Status changed from In Progress to Resolved

 The column width can be resized automatically by setting the section resize mode of the horizontal header of the parent table.

 The following two lines of code were added to TableMainWindow to set the sectionResizeMode of the table upon creation.